MORRIS ESSEX TUESDAY SENIOR SOFTBALL LEAGUE BY-LAWS 2022

 - All teams are eligible to participate and are expected to have the Manager, Assistant Manager, or designated representative present at the draft.
 If a team is not represented the Commissioner or Assistant Commissioner will draft for that team.

-- The teams with the poor won-lost records will participate in the first round of the draft and will select players first, followed in order with the teams with the best record drafting last.
+- The teams with the poorest won-lost records will participate in the first round of the draft and will select players first, followed in order with the teams with the best record drafting last.
 All teams must draft a player when their turn comes.

 - If round two of the draft is necessary, the draft will follow the same format as above except that teams who have rosters of less than 15 players will get two draft choices when their next turn arrives in the drafting procedure.